Location- and scale-free procedures for distinguishing between distribution tail models: Asymptotic results

-The test proposed in the previous section as well as the tests mentioned at the end of Section \ref{recent} are not invariant with respect to the location parameter, that can restrict sufficiently their application in some situations, see, e.g., Fig. \ref{fig:weibull2}.
-In this section, we aim at proposing the test for distinguishing between separable classes of distribution tails, that is invariant with respect to both the scale and location parameters.
-For this purpose, let us consider the following statistic
+The procedure proposed in the previous section and the tests mentioned at the end of Section \ref{recent} are not invariant with respect to the location parameter, which can restrict their application in some situations; see, e.g., Fig. \ref{fig:weibull2}.
+In this section, we propose a procedure for distinguishing between separable classes of distribution tails that is invariant with respect to both scale and location parameters.
+Let us consider the statistic